matlux/tron-platform/README.md

 ## Usage

-Implement a function in [bots.clj](https://github.com/matlux/tron-platform/blob/master/src/tron/bots.clj) similar to src/tron/bots.clj
+Implement a function in [bots.clj](https://github.com/matlux/tron-platform/blob/master/src/tron/bots.clj).

 ### Start a battle in the repl with